Metro (Oregon regional government): Regional plan

 Metro is also the Portland regional planning organization and develops a regional master plan to coordinate future development.
 Metro's master plan for the region includes transit-oriented development: this approach, part of the new urbanism, promotes mixed-use and high-density development around light rail stops and transit centers, and the investment of the metropolitan area's share of federal tax dollars into multiple modes of transportation.
 Metro's master plan also includes multiple town centers, smaller versions of the city center, scattered throughout the metropolitan area.

 In 1995 Metro introduced the 2040 plan as a way to define long term growth planning.
 The 2040 Growth Concept is designed to accommodate 780,000 additional people and 350,000 jobs by 2040.
 This plan has created some criticism from environmentalists, but few consider it a threat to Portland's legacy of urban growth management.

 An April 2004 study in the Journal of the American Planning Association tried to quantify the effects of Metro's plans on Portland's urban form.
-While the report cautioned against finding a direct link between any single one policy and any improvements in Portland's urban form, it showed strong correlation between Metro's 2040 plan and various west-side changes in Portland.
+While the report cautioned against finding a direct link between any one policy and a specific improvement in Portland's urban form, it showed strong correlation between Metro's 2040 plan and various west-side changes in Portland.
 Changes cited include increased density and mixed-use development as well as improved pedestrian/non-automobile accessibility.